-Precisis concludes funding round of €20 million for its bioelectric brain stimulation system
+Precisis Concludes Funding Round of €20 Million For Its Bioelectric Brain Stimulation System

+HEIDELBER, GERMANY / ACCESSWIRE / October 14, 2021 / Precisis AG, based in Heidelberg, announced that it has successfully concluded a funding round of €20 million with Cochlear Limited.
+Precisis is a medical technology company that develops …

+HEIDELBER, GERMANY / ACCESSWIRE / October 14, 2021 / Precisis AG, based in Heidelberg, announced that it has successfully concluded a funding round of €20 million with Cochlear Limited.
+Precisis is a medical technology company that develops …

-Heidelberg, Germany, [14 October 2021] - Precisis AG, based in Heidelberg, announced that it has successfully concluded a funding round of €20 million with Cochlear Limited.
+HEIDELBER, GERMANY / ACCESSWIRE / October 14, 2021 / Precisis AG, based in Heidelberg, announced that it has successfully concluded a funding round of €20 million with Cochlear Limited.
 Precisis is a medical technology company that develops minimally invasive brain stimulation methods to relieve epilepsy patients from their symptoms.

 Investment objectives